-Even if the railroad worker smoked cigarettes or had other risk factors for lymphoma, an attorney may be able to obtain compensation for the cancer.
+Even if the railroad worker smoked cigarettes or had other risk factors for lymphoma, an attorney may be able to obtain compensation for cancer.

-Recent studies have demonstrated a risk of developing non-Hodgkin lymphoma after significant exposure to the weed killer glyphosate.
+Recent studies have demonstrated a risk of developing non-Hodgkin lymphoma after significant exposure to the weedkiller glyphosate.
 Maintenance of way workers have been using this chemical to control growth around railroad tracks for years, leading to significant exposure to this carcinogenic substance.
-Although railroads could have taken precautions to limit this exposure in its workers, in most cases, they did not.
+Although railroads could have taken precautions to limit this exposure in their workers, in most cases, they did not.
 A diligent railroad lymphoma attorney could help an injured worker collect evidence to prove cancer was caused by contact with these or other dangerous substances on the job.

 The Federal Employers Liability Act or FELA allows railroad employees in any state to seek compensation for injuries suffered in the course of their employment.
-Claims filed under FELA are handled differently than workers’ compensation claims.
+FELA lawsuit claims are handled differently than workers’ compensation claims.
 While workers’ compensation claims can be easier to prove, injured employees have the potential to receive substantially more compensation through a FELA claim.
 In a workers’ compensation case, injured employees only need to demonstrate that an injury occurred while they were at work.
 By contrast, an injured employee filing a claim under FELA must show that their employer was negligent and that the negligence caused the illness or injury at issue.

 A railroad lymphoma lawyer could help establish this showing of negligence so that workers suffering from lymphoma can obtain fair compensation.
 Claims must be prepared and filed within three years “from the day the cause of action accrued” under 45 U.S.C. §56.
-This means railroad workers suffering from lymphoma caused by on the job conditions in the railroad industry have a limited amount of time to file a claim for compensation under FELA.
-The law requires suits to be filed within three years of the time the worker was diagnosed with cancer and knew or should have known of the cancers relationship to the railroad work.
-Only an experienced railroad cancer injury attorney can determine when that three year period begins to run.
+This means railroad workers suffering from lymphoma caused by on-the-job conditions in the railroad industry have a limited amount of time to file a claim for compensation under FELA.
+The law requires suits to be filed within three years of the time the worker was diagnosed with cancer and knew or should have known of the cancer’s relationship to the railroad work.
+Only an experienced railroad cancer injury attorney can determine when that three-year period begins to run.

 Let a Railroad Injury Attorney Help Today

 The prognosis for those diagnosed with lymphoma varies a great deal depending on the rate of the progression of the disease and the time that elapsed before it was discovered.
-In many cases, treatment may achieve remission but not full cure.
+In many cases, treatment may achieve remission but not a full cure.